Thuggonaut/42IC_Ring01_ft_printf/README.md

 - This ft_printf project is completed without the bonus.
 - The subject.pdf requires a recode of the printf() function from libc, without implementing the buffer management of the original printf().
 - Our ft_printf.c must handle the following conversions: c, s, p, d, i, u, x, X, %.
-- The following consists of how I tackled this project, which includes drafting a plan about what I needed to learn, and how I could start.
+- The following consists of how I tackled this project, which includes drafting a plan about what I needed to learn, and where to begin.
 - Notes are included.

 ## 🔷 Outline of the Plan: